Lisa was really enjoying the work and started to slowly get busier with new enquiries from Google and her

 No sitting on people’s drives using their water and electricity.
 No cramped conditions.
 A much better experience

-that were initially looking for a mobile groomer to come to their home.
-However, they were just as happy to
+were initially looking for a mobile groomer to come to their home.
+However, they were just as happy to have them

 On the other hand, don’t worry if you don’t want to offer a pet taxi service.
 There are an